DaPieveLucas/DaPieveLucas/README.md

 - :computer: I'm a Flutter Front-End Developer!
 - :house_with_garden: I’m from Brazil.
-- :books: I’m currently learning everything I'm able to in Flutter and adveturing myself in C.
+- :books: I’m currently learning everything I'm able to in Flutter and adveturing myself in ReactJS.
-- 👨‍💻   Flutter Jr. Developer in **Ravex**.
+- 👨‍💻   Flutter Full Developer in **PremierSoft**.

 ## Contact :iphone: